NUKELOVER321/Event-Horizon-ES-Mod/README.md

 ## Branches

 See [a list of all branches](https://github.com/JasonWu00/Event-Horizon-ES-Mod/branches) via the link provided.
 Most work on this project occurs in a branch separate from main.

+## Previous Versions

+All prior compiled versions of Event-Horizon-ES-Mod has been moved to a dedicated repo [Event-Horizon-ES-Mod-Versions](https://github.com/JasonWu00/Event-Horizon-ES-Mod-Versions).
+This is intended to lighten the network stress on users downloading the repository directly to use in open source versions of Event Horizon that only accept uncompiled folders.